Momo (2025 film): Production

-Development

 The novel Momo has been adapted several times, notably a 1986 live-action film and a 2001 animated feature.
 In May 2024, Deadline reported that producer Christian Becker and writer-director Christian Ditter were developing a big-budget English-language adaptation.
 Alexa Goodall was cast as the young orphan and a main cast including Araloyin Oshunremi, Kim Bodnia, Claes Bang, Laura Haddock, Jennifer Amaka Pettersson, David Schütter and Martin Freeman.
 A second article from the Cannes market explained that the project was one of Rat Pack’s most ambitious, and noted that Michael Ende’s novel has sold more than 13 million copies worldwide.

 The official Michael Ende site summarises the film’s premise and lists the producers as Rat Pack Filmproduktion, Westside Filmproduktion, Constantin Film Production and Pakt Media, with Christian Ditter directing and Christian Becker producing.
 The same source notes that the running time is about 92 minutes.